 Remember that recovery after a heart attack takes time.
-Plan to rest for at least 4-8 weeks while you recover.
-Then return to normal activity when your doctor says it’s okay.
+Plan to rest for at least 4 to 8 weeks while you recover.
+Then return to normal activity when your doctor says it’s OK.

 Ask your doctor about joining a heart rehabilitation program.

 Tell your doctor if you are feeling depressed.
 Feelings of sadness are common after a heart attack, but it is important that you speak to someone if you are feeling overwhelmed by these feelings.

 If you are having chest pain, call 911 for an ambulance.
 Do NOT drive yourself to the hospital.

 Ask your family members to learn CPR.